umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 Pick something interesting and try to have fun with it.
 As long as you meet the requirements stated above, you should receive full credit.

+If you are stuck on what you could do, then a good place to start would be to [accept user input](https://nodejs.org/api/readline.html#readline) (not required).

 You are not required to write tests for this code.

-If you are stuck on what you could do, a good place to start would be to [accept user input](https://nodejs.org/api/readline.html#readline) (not required).

 ## Testing